 Homesteading and the Recognition of Ownership

 The homestead principle is the concept that the first user of any given resource should be recognized as the owner of that resource.
 A person who enters an unoccupied territory and begins to farm the soil, for example, will have “homesteaded” the soil and should be recognized as the owner until they either sell, gift or abandon their claim.

 More broadly and with regard to land, once any terrestrial resource is homesteaded and a border declared around the encompassing land, ownership of other resources on that plot are usually recognized as property of the original homesteader as well.
-This is a practical arrangement that helps minimize conflict and protects the value of any improvements that the land owner might make.
+This is a practical arrangement that helps minimize conflict and protects any improvements that the land owner might make.

 This is not to say that it is necessary for there to be a single static owner of all resources within a given plot.
 The original inhabitant, for example, could assign or sell rights to various other resources within that plot, granting one party the right to drill for water while giving another party the right to mine.
 The original homesteader would also have the right to transfer ownership of the land, and some or all resources within, to another party as long as the transfer did not violate any standing agreements with other stakeholders.